ivuorinen/starred/README.md

 - [codebjorn/mjolnir](https://github.com/codebjorn/mjolnir) - WordPress Utility Framework
 - [coenjacobs/mozart](https://github.com/coenjacobs/mozart) - Developers tool for WordPress plugins: Wraps all your projects dependencies in your own namespace, in order to prevent conflicts with other plugins loading the same dependencies in different versions.
 - [composer/satis](https://github.com/composer/satis) - Simple static Composer repository generator - For a full private Composer repo use Private Packagist
-- [coollabsio/coolify](https://github.com/coollabsio/coolify) - An open-source, self-hostable PaaS alternative to Vercel, Heroku and Netlify that lets you easily deploy static sites, databases, web applications and more than 280 one-click services on your own servers.
+- [coollabsio/coolify](https://github.com/coollabsio/coolify) - An open-source, self-hostable PaaS alternative to Vercel, Heroku & Netlify that lets you easily deploy static sites, databases, full-stack applications and 280+ one-click services on your own servers.
 - [corcel/corcel](https://github.com/corcel/corcel) - Use WordPress backend with Laravel or any PHP application
 - [cviebrock/eloquent-sluggable](https://github.com/cviebrock/eloquent-sluggable) - Easy creation of slugs for your Eloquent models in Laravel
 - [danielmiessler/SecLists](https://github.com/danielmiessler/SecLists) - SecLists is the security tester's companion.
 It's a collection of multiple types of lists used during security assessments, collected in one place.
 List types include usernames, passwords, URLs, sensitive data patterns, fuzzing payloads, web shells, and many more.